United Nations Editorial Manual Online

 Publications and supplements.
 It is acceptable to number footnotes separately in each chapter or section of a lengthy publication or supplement to the Official Records.
 In publications containing articles by different authors, footnotes are always numbered separately for each article.Footnotes in a foreword or preface.
 The footnotes in a foreword or preface to a publication are numbered separately from those in the main body of the text.

 Annexes and appendices.
-In documents and publications, lower-case letters are normally used as footnote indicators in an annex or appendix.
-When the series of footnotes extends beyond the letter z, numbers are used instead of letters.
 A separate series of footnotes should be used for each annex and appendix in a document or publication.